cy3021561/Doom-DQN/README.md

 ## Overview

+A course project developed for the Udemy course "Artificial Intelligence A-Z™ 2023: Build an AI with ChatGPT4 ."
 This project focuses on training an AI agent to play Doom games using Deep Convolutional Q-Learning (DQN) with Eligibility Trace (N-Step Q-Learning).
 DQN is a powerful deep reinforcement learning algorithm that combines the benefits of Q-Learning with deep neural networks to achieve impressive results in game environments.
 By incorporating Eligibility Trace, the AI agent can efficiently update Q-values, leading to enhanced performance in playing Doom games.

 ## Project Plan